Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Related Work

 \section{Related Work}

-Single-image super-resolution has been extensively studied in the literature.
-Here, we first focus on the deep learning-based SR models in Sec.~\ref{sec:sisr}.
-In Sec.~\ref{sec:real-sisr}, we discuss recent studies to make a photo-realistic super-resolution model that has attracted increasing interest recently.
-Finally, we briefly review the model compression approaches in Sec.~\ref{sec:efficient_nn}.
+In this section, we first focus on the deep learning-based SR models (\Sref{sec:sisr}).
+In \Sref{sec:real-sisr}, we discuss the recent advances on the photo-realistic SR task.
+Finally, we briefly review the network compression in \Sref{sec:efficient_nn}.